Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Applications

 \subsection{Optimized smoothing}

 We have motivated the need for optimized smoothing in section~\ref{sec:spine processor}, and provided a detailed explanation in Appendix~\ref{app:soothing_optimization}.
 As seen in section~\ref{sec:error on the spine}, optimization does not provide much improvement over constant smoothing when all the filaments belong to the same filament model.
 However, this will not be the case in cosmological simulations.
-Here, we consider different models of filaments with same $l_f$, and study the effect of multiple kinds of smoothings on their length PDFs.
-We generate $50$ filaments with the same input spine, but different filament parameters $(c_f, r_f)$ and different background number densities $\rho_0/m_p$.
+Here, we consider different models of filaments with the same $l_f$, and study the effect of multiple kinds of smoothings on their length PDFs.
+We generate $200$ filaments with the same sinusoidally curved input spine (see Figure~\ref{fig:smoothing_comparison} for visualization), but different filament parameters $(c_f, r_f)$ and different background number densities $\rho_0/m_p$.
 The distribution of these parameters is shown in Figure~\ref{fig:LHC_scatterplots}.
 The filament spines are identified using \disp\ (see Appendix~\ref{app:filament spine identification} for details).

-Figure~\ref{fig:optimization_pdf} shows the length PDFs obtained for this set of $50$ filaments, smoothed using both optimized and constant, neighbour and Fourier smoothings.
-It is seen that the same constant neighbour smoothing (fixed \Nsm) does not work for all the filaments, giving rise to a wide spread in the inferred lengths $l_{\rm{fil}}$.
+The left panel in figure~\ref{fig:optimization_pdf} shows the length PDFs obtained for this set of $200$ filaments, smoothed using both optimized and constant, neighbour and Fourier smoothings.
+The constant smoothing parameters are fixed by visual optimization for the fiducial case, which correspond to $\Nsm=30, \, k_0=0.1 \,\hMpc.$ It is seen that the same constant neighbour smoothing does not work for all the filaments, giving rise to a wide spread in the inferred lengths $l_{\rm{fil}}${; whereas constant Fourier smoothing performs much better}.
 The spread substantially reduces as one shifts to optimized neighbour smoothing, with the peak of the PDF lying very close to unity, as is desirable.
 Optimized Fourier smoothing also gives excellent results.
-Note that constant Fourier smoothing produces much better PDFs as compared to constant neighbour smoothing, as the noise always contributes towards high $k$ modes, which are cut off in Fourier smoothing.
-For this reason, we prefer and recommend Fourier smoothing over neighbour smoothing.
-Although both the optimized and constant Fourier smoothings produce comparable length PDFs, we recommend optimized smoothing over its constant counterpart (see Appendix~\ref{app:spine_smoothig} for details).